Bahrain says 2 soldiers killed in Houthi drone attack on Saudi-Yemen border

 Foreign Minister Ahmed Bin Mubarak said he spoke by phone with Bahrain’s chief diplomat, Abdullatif al-Zayani, offering his condolences and solidarity with Bahrain.

-The Houthis have been fighting against a Saudi Arabian-led military alliance since 2015 in a conflict that has killed hundreds of thousands of people and left 80 percent of Yemen’s population dependent on humanitarian aid.

 Yemen’s war began in 2014, when the Houthis swept down from their northern stronghold and seized the capital, Sanaa, along with much of the country’s north.
-In response, a Saudi Arabian-led coalition intervened in 2015 to try to restore the internationally-recognised government to power.
+In response, a Saudi Arabian-led coalition military coalition intervened in 2015 to try to restore the internationally-recognised government to power.

-The fighting soon devolved into a stalemated proxy war between Saudi Arabia and Iran, causing widespread hunger and misery in Yemen, which even before the conflict had been the Arab world’s poorest country.
+The fighting soon devolved into a stalemated proxy war between Saudi Arabia and Iran, killing hundreds of thousands and causing widespread hunger and misery in Yemen, which even before the conflict had been the Arab world’s poorest country.

 Saudi Arabia and Iran restored diplomatic relations earlier this year in a deal brokered by China, further raising hopes for an end to Yemen’s conflict.
 Earlier this month, Saudi Arabia welcomed a Houthi delegation for peace talks, saying the negotiations had “positive results”.